Markdown

 Copy and Paste

-When you paste text into Breveto, some basic inline markdown formatting like bold and italic will automatically be parsed and converted to formatted text.
-If you don't like this behavior, you can paste as plain text under "Edit > Paste as > Plain Text".
+Tip: When you paste text into Breveto, some basic inline markdown formatting like **bold** and *italic* will automatically converted to formatted text.
+If you don't like this behavior, you can paste as plain text under "Edit > Paste As > Plain Text".